KIRAMEKI

 Many translations of discovery documents sold to law firms by large translation brokers in the US are accompanied by something that is characterized as a certification letter, purporting to attest to the accuracy of the translation.

-In what appears to be the majority of cases we have seen, certification letters are signed not by a translator, but by an administrative worker at the translation broker.
+In many cases we have seen, certification letters are signed not by a translator, but by an administrative worker at the translation broker.
 This person is seldom a translator of any languages and, for reasons noted above, often does not even know who the actual translator was.
 The certification letter is thus often nothing more than an unwarranted act of faith by the translation broker; sometimes, however, it is a deception.

 In one such case we have experienced, an attorney presented to a witness a very poorly translated document with a certification letter purporting that a translator personally known to us executed the translation.
 Taking a look at the translation, however, its extremely poor quality clearly demonstrated that it was not done by that translator.
 We immediately sent off an email to the translator and discovered not only that he was not involved in the translation, but also that this was not the first time that the translation broker had engaged in this type of deception.
 The translation broker involved is one of the several large players in the Japanese discovery document translation business.